Student Code of Conduct - Title IX Appeals

 - The appeal authority and a deadline to submit an appeal will be stated in the decision letter that student, student organizations or clubs receive from the Decision maker.

-- The student must submit the appeal letter in writing to the appeal authority and include one or more the Grounds for Appeal.
-The appeal letter shall be sent to the appeal authority designated in the official University letter.
+- The student, student organization or club must submit the appeal letter in writing to the appeal authority listed in the decison letter and include one or more the grounds for appeal.

 - If there is adequate reason to believe that one or more of the grounds for appeal has merit, an appeal meeting may be scheduled by the appeal authority.